Build queries with QueryExpression

 Configuration for Quick find

-Boolean attribute value is
+Boolean column value is

 true, a limit is imposed on quick find queries.